 Employment-focused Life Skills classes touch on various job readiness skills.
-One-on-one assistance with skill development, resume building, interview preparation, and getting connected to Opportunities for Ohioans with Disabilities (OOD).
-Our Next Steps Summer Program provides a unique employment and independent living experience
+Includes one-on-one assistance with skill development, resume building, interview preparation, and getting connected to Opportunities for Ohioans with Disabilities (OOD).
+Our Next Steps Summer Program provides a unique employment and independent living experience.

-Leadership curriculum is offered to enhance core qualities of a leader.
+We offer leadership curriculum to enhance core qualities of a leader.
 The Ability Center is a proud host of OOD’s Regional Youth Leadership Forum.

 Resources and training appropriate for transition aged youth.
 One-on-one assistance with exploring post-secondary options, IEP/Transition Plan guidance, and future planning.

-Located in Bryan, our office serves the four-county area of Defiance, Williams, Henry, and Fulton county.
-Programs and services are available including Youth Transition Services, Life Skills classes, Information & Referral services and.
-Assistive Technology/Medical Equipment drop off.
+Located in Bryan, our office serves the four-county area of Defiance, Williams, Henry, and Fulton.
+Programs and services are available including Youth Transition Services, Life Skills classes, Information & Referral services and Assistive Technology/Medical Equipment drop off.